nkcoder/go-aws/create-readonly-user/README.md

+## What

-## Create a readonly user
+Create a readonly user on AWS:

-Create a readonly group if it doesn't exist.
+1. Create a readonly group if it doesn't exist.

-Attach the `readonly` access to the group.
+2. Attach the `readonly` access to the group.

-Create a new user and add the user to the readonly group.
+3. Create a new user and add the user to the readonly group.

+## Why

+My manager asks me to configure a readonly account for him in our `dev` AWS account.